Learning Long Range Dependencies on Graphs via Random Walks: Experiments

 \paragraph{Benchmarking GNNs.} We evaluated NeuralWalker's performance on five tasks from the Benchmarking GNNs suite: ZINC, MNIST, CIFAR10, PATTERN, and CLUSTER (results in Table~\ref{tab:gnn_benchmarks}).
-Significantly, NeuralWalker achieved SOTA results on all datasets, surpassing all benchmark GNNs and graph transformers (GTs), including the well-tuned and powerful GPS model.
-Notably, on the CIFAR10 dataset, NeuralWalker outperformed the second-best method by a substantial margin of up to 7\% (80.03 vs 74.69).
-This exceptional performance on CIFAR10, a dataset with directed graphs, suggests that NeuralWalker's combination of oriented random walks and message passing is particularly adept at capturing the structure of directed graphs.
-Overall, these results demonstrate NeuralWalker's strong performance and expressivity across diverse synthetic benchmark tasks.
+Notably, NeuralWalker achieved SOTA results on three out of five datasets and matched the best-performing model on the remaining two.
+While GRIT exhibited superior performance on the two small synthetic datasets, its scalability to larger datasets, such as those in LRGB, is limited, as demonstrated in the subsequent paragraph.
+It is worth noting that NeuralWalker significantly outperforms the previous SOTA random walk-based model, CRaWL.
+This improvement can be attributed to the integration of message passing and the Mamba architecture, as discussed in Sections~\ref{sec:theory}.
+A more extensive empirical comparison of them is also given in Section~\ref{sec:ablation_studies}.
+These results underscore NeuralWalker's robust performance across diverse synthetic benchmark tasks.

-\paragraph{Long-Range Graph Benchmark.} We further evaluated NeuralWalker's ability to capture long-range dependencies on the recently introduced LRGB benchmark, encompassing five datasets designed to test this very capability (details in~\cite{rampavsek2022recipe,dwivedi2022long}).
+\paragraph{Long-Range Graph Benchmark.} We further evaluated NeuralWalker's ability to capture long-range dependencies on the recently introduced LRGB benchmark, encompassing five datasets designed to test this very capability (details in~\citet{rampavsek2022recipe,dwivedi2022long}).
 Note that for PCQM-Contact, we used the filtered Mean Reciprocal Rank (MRR), introduced by~\cite{tonshoff2023did}, as the evaluation metric.
 NeuralWalker consistently outperformed all baseline methods across all but one task (see Table~\ref{tab:lrgb}).
-Notably, on datasets like PascalVOC-SP and COCO-SP, where previous work has shown the importance of long-range dependencies (e.g.,~\cite{tonshoff2023did}), NeuralWalker significantly surpassed even SOTA GTs like GPS by a substantial margin, exceeding a 10\% improvement.
+Notably, on PascalVOC-SP and COCO-SP, where previous work has shown the importance of long-range dependencies (\eg~\citet{tonshoff2023did}), NeuralWalker significantly surpassed the SOTA models by a substantial margin, \emph{up to a 10\% improvement}.